gbv/paia/paia.md

     4. provided (the document is ready to be used by the patron)
     5. rejected

-    A PAIA server MUST NOT define any other document states.
-In JSON document status MUST be encoded as numbers instead of strings.
+    A PAIA server MUST NOT define any other service status.
+In JSON service status MUST be encoded as numbers instead of strings.

 document